The Millionaire Next Door Summary – 7 Factors

 - Proverbs 18:9 “Whoever is slack in his work is a brother to him who destroys.”

-The last thing I want to cover is the author’s list of rules that the affluent interviewed gave regarding how they raised their children.
+Here’s the author’s list of rules the affluent interviewed gave regarding how they raised their children.

-As a father of two young boys, I feel that teaching them about how to make and handle money is one of the most important gifts we can give them.
+As a father of two teens, I feel that teaching them about how to make and handle money is one of the most important gifts we can give them.

 I’m not going to list each rule, as this is a review, but here are the ones I felt were most important: